-If you get emotionally upset regarding little things, you are the kind of person that carries your feelings on your shoulders.
+If little things upset you emotionally, you are the kind of person that carries your feelings on your shoulders.
 You are captive to your own emotions.
-If you wake up in the morning and you’re still upset about something that hurt your feelings yesterday, then you are shackled to your emotions.
-You must realize that you are not guilty, for Christ absorbed your guilt when He redeemed you.
+Perhaps you need to understand that Christ absorbed your guilt when He redeemed you.
 Don’t allow your feelings to determine your day.
 How you react to this day will determine the quality of your life in years to come.

 When things don’t go your way, don’t give in to your emotions.
 Jesus has set the captives free.
 You are no longer shackled to your emotions.
-Open your eyes to this truth: You can be angry, but don’t let the sun go down on your anger (Ephesians 4:26).
-The danger of being shackled to your emotions is the devil can make you respond to the way you feel.
+It is okay to be angry; only do not let the sun go down on your anger (Ephesians 4:26).
+However, the danger of being shackled to your emotions is the devil can make you respond to the way you feel.
 He knows you will respond to your emotions rather than respond to God.

 Ensnared by False Teaching

-False teaching is destructive in so many ways because it leads us away from God.
-The Bible tells us that we are not to believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world (1 John 4:1).
+False teaching is destructive in so many ways as it leads us away from God.
+The Bible tells us that we are not to believe every spirit, but that we should test the spirits, to see whether they are of God; because many false prophets have gone out into the world (1 John 4:1).
 False teachers will deceive anyone who will listen to them and their untruths regarding God.
 They do not want you to know that Jesus has set the captives free of their false teaching.

 Prisoner to lying and deception

 The captivity of lying begins to take root in our lives at a very early age.
 The devil knows that everyone likes to be liked, so Satan deceives us into thinking that we are not liked by others.
 We discover at a very young age that lying is one of the ways to get people to like us is to lie.
 People fear being rejected, so we lie about who we are, about what we can do, and about what we have.